wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_dumpprivkey.md

 ---
-title: dash:dumpprivkey \[POST\] {disallowed}
+title: dash:dumpprivkey  {disallowed} - Dash
-description: Returns the wallet-import-format (WIP) private key corresponding to anaddress.
-(But does not remove it from the wallet.)
+description: Example code for the dash:dumpprivkey  {disallowed} json-rpc method. Сomplete guide on how to use dash:dumpprivkey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters